dmillett/inclinician/README.md

    - Why was the reduced dose (1/2, 1 ...
 3/4 full dose) more effective?
      - What metrics were better?
      - Why isn't the reduced dose used going forward?
-     - Shouldn't Phase 3 be restarted?
+     - Should Phase 3 be updated?

 #### BioNtech/Pfizer
  * https://www.fda.gov/media/144245/download